dtuskippy/reading-notes/class-04.md

     * Work environment readiness: similar to the likely related job interview readiness, preparing for the 'real world' makes a lot of sense.

 ## Things I want to know more about

-    * Need a lot more experience working with CSS; seems like a topic that is hard to read about; have to just use it a lot
+1. I need a lot more experience working with CSS; seems like a topic that is hard to read about; have to just primarily learn by doing.
-    * I obviously will have to learn more about pair programming through practice; I am total novice in the area
+2. I obviously will have to learn more about pair programming through practice; I am a total novice in the area.